community/OSPO/README.md

 ## Private discussion membership

-Similar to the [todogroup forums](https://github.com/todogroup/ospology), we have both a public, open discussion forum (here) as well as a private, invite-only forum for high-trust discussions under under Chatham House Rule, meaning
+Similar to the [todogroup forums](https://github.com/todogroup/ospology), we have both a public, open discussion forum (here) as well as a private, invite-only forum for high-trust discussions under Chatham House Rule, meaning

 > ...
 Participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.